chriscant/mkdistmaps/README.md

 or [Irish](https://en.wikipedia.org/wiki/Irish_grid_reference_system) grid references, but not both.
 GB grid references start with two letters; Irish grid references start with one letter.
 The code handles 2, 4, 6, 8 or 10 numbers after the initial letter(s).
+And it also recognises tetrad grid references such as `NY12Z` and quadrants such as `SD11NW`.

 By default, the generated maps are coloured grouped according to the most recent record in each monad or hectad.
 You can opt to group by the number of records in each square and have an overview map showing how many species are in each square.